Top tips to keep warm this winter

 Help vulnerable neighbours and relatives

-Check on your neighbours and relatives to make sure that they are safe and well, are warm enough (especially at night) and have stocks of food and medicine so that they don’t have to go out in harsh winter conditions.
+Check on your neighbours and relatives to make sure that they are safe and well, are warm enough (especially at night) and have stocks of food and medicine so that they don’t have if we have bad snow and ice.

-Visit the Kirklees website to find out more about keeping your house warm and reducing energy bills.
+Visit our Kirklees website to find out more about keeping your house warm and reducing energy bills.